 Less than three hours sun?

-- Pea shoots and fava bean shoots grow fine.
+- Pea shoots and fava bean shoots - and most other microgreens like sunflower shoots and chickpea will grow fine.

 - Chinese cabbage has done well for me – and I think other Asian leaves (eg mizuna, or mustard red giant) would be worth a go.